-Our more preferable draft rule applies to transmission network service providers and distribution network service providers, whom we refer to as NSPs.
-While the rule change request applies to transmission network service providers our more preferable draft rule applies to transmission and distribution NSPs as concessional finance can also be provided to distribution NSPs.
+2 Our final rule applies to transmission network service providers and distribution network service providers, whom we refer to as NSPs.
+While the rule change request applies to transmission network service providers, our final rule applies to transmission and distribution NSPs as concessional finance can also be provided to distribution NSPs.